Soviet ruble: Economic role

 The Soviet Union ran a planned economy, where the government controlled prices and the exchange of currency.
 Thus the Soviet ruble did not function like a currency in a market economy, because mechanisms other than currency, such as centrally planned quotas, controlled the distribution of goods.
 Consequently, the ruble did not have the utility of a true currency; instead, it more resembled the scrip issued in a truck system.
 Soviet citizens could freely purchase a set of goods from state shops with rubles, but choice was limited and prices were always political decisions, having no direct connection to manufacturing cost.
 Bread and public transport were heavily subsidised, but wages were low and there were shortages of manufactured consumer goods, implementing hidden taxes.
-It was common to hold large savings in rubles in the state savings bank because credit was not available.
+It was common to hold large savings in rubles in the State Labor Savings Banks System of the USSR because credit was not available.
 Special rubles used in accounting were not exchangeable to cash, and were effectively different currency units pegged to the ruble.
 The currency was not freely exchangeable and its export was illegal.
 In bilateral trade, a separate, non-convertible "clearing ruble" credit was used.
 There were separate shops (Beriozka) for purchasing goods obtained with hard currencies.
 However, Soviet citizens could not legally own foreign currency.
 Thus, if they legally received payment in foreign currency, they were forced to convert it to Vneshposyltorg cheques at a rate set by the government.
 These cheques could be spent at a Beriozka.
 The sudden transformation from a Soviet "non-currency" into a market currency contributed to the economic hardship following the dissolution of the Soviet Union in December 1991.